kxcontrib/phrases/docs/sub.md

 Aggregate functions remove one level of depth.
 For example, returns an atom from a vector, or a vector from a matrix.

-Use `each` to apply an aggregate function to each sublist.
+Use `each` to apply an aggregate function to each part of a list.

 ```q
 q)x:1 1 0 0 0 1 1 0 0 1